How the TowerBells Website is maintained

 Special characters

 Different types of computers represent character data in different ways, so one of the most troublesome problems for computer users is managing the translation of character data from one system to another.
+(When you see garbage characters in a Webpage, that probably indicates that the manager of that Website has failed in that task.)
 American-made computers all share a common base of ASCII (American Standard Code for Information Interchange), which includes upper and lower case alphabetic characters, numeric digits, and common punctuation marks.
 But they have differing ways of extending ASCII to represent various "special" characters e.g., those with diacritical marks, such as á,é,É,ç.

 In the database for carillons of the world, the encoding of special characters was originally designed for optimal display of western European languages on an HP LaserJet IIIP printer.
 As the data portion of the GCNA Website expanded to cover areas beyond North America, procedures were developed to manage the translation of these special characters from one system to another.
 When the database-related software was moved from PC hardware to the DOS emulation environment, these translation procedures were revised appropriately.
 However, the database itself remains limited to an extended ASCII character set.